KylianSchmidt/aido/docs/home.rst

-Documentation of the AI Detector Optimzation (AIDO) package
+Documentation of the AI Detector Optimization (AIDO) package
 ===========================================================

 .. automodule:: aido